gurkpet/Bash/README.md

 ## aliases
 cleanUpBranches - this will delete ever branch locally except the develop branch

-getLatestDevelop - this will merge develop into the current branch

-updateToDevelop - this will merge current branch with develop

-updateBranch - this will rebase develop from upstream and them merge it with current branch
+pullDevelop - this will rebase develop from upstream and them merge it with current branch

 pushToOrigin - this will push the current branch to origin

-pushBash - this is copy bashProfile to local git folder and then push it origin
+updateBash - this is copy bashProfile to local git folder and then push it origin